- Adding Google Docs to Your Content

 - Connecting Google Docs to CoSchedule

 Click the + icon on the date you would like the Google Doc to be scheduled to.
-Click the Type of Content to create a new piece of content on your calendar.
+Choose your Content.
+Enter your title and click Create Content.

 Go to the Content entry box and click Google Doc.